2012 East Azerbaijan earthquakes: Damage and casualties

-Iran's state television reported the quake hit near the towns of Ahar, Heris and Varzaqan in East Azerbaijan Province at 4:53 p.m. local time (12:23 GMT).
+Iran's state television reported the earthquake hit near the towns of Ahar, Heris and Varzaqan in East Azerbaijan province at 4:53 p.m. local time (12:23 GMT).
 "268 people, 219 women and 49 men, lost their lives in hospitals" while the rest were killed on the spot, Iran's Health Minister Marzieh Vahid-Dastjerdi said.
 The Iranian minister added that 3,037 people have been injured as a result of Saturday's temblors.
 According to the head of Iran's Rescue and Relief Organisation, access to villages has been cut and the only communication is via radio.
 The worst damage and most casualties were in villages near the towns of Ahar, Varzaghan and Heris.
 In villages near Varzaqan, with most men away from home working, the many mud brick houses which collapsed trapped mainly women and children inside.

 Sixty-six rescue teams were sent to the affected region, along with about 200 ambulances and five helicopters.
-130 villages were 70–90% destroyed, and 20 were completely leveled.
-At least 45 people died and more than 500 were injured in Ahar, where electricity and phone lines were cut after the quakes.
+One hundred and thirty villages were 70–90 percent destroyed, and 20 were completely leveled.
+At least 45 people died and more than 500 were injured in Ahar, where electricity and phone lines were cut after the earthquakes.
 More than 40 people died in the city of Varzaqan and 50 were killed in Heris.
 The medical infrastructure in the catastrophe stricken region is not sufficient, and many heavily injured did not survive the rather long way to the nearest hospital.

 Most parts of Tabriz also lost electricity, and the city had a large traffic jam.
 Some buildings were structurally damaged.
 Over 200 people in Varzaqan and Ahar were extricated from under the debris of collapsed buildings, and local provincial officials asked people in the region to stay outdoors during the night because of the danger of aftershocks.
 Some residents needed bread, tents and drinking water.

 Rescue teams continued searching for survivors through the night, Iranian officials said they expected the death toll to rise.
 Between ten and twenty villages close to the epicenter were still cut off from aid and it would take some time to reach them.
 The Iranian government estimated at least 16,000 people spent the first night after the quakes in emergency shelters.

 A day after the quakes, more than 36,000 people had been given emergency shelter, and the Iranian government had dispatched nearly 100 ambulances, 1,100 Red Crescent workers, 44,000 food packages and 5,600 tents.
 According to Red Crescent officials, more than 1,000 villages were affected by the disaster, and at least 5,000 people were injured.
 Hospitals in the region's major cities were overcrowded and struggling to cope with the large number of people waiting for treatment.